Raymond Knight (radio): Broadway

-Knight and daytime drama
+Daytime drama

 In 1941, he created and scripted the radio serial, A House in the Country, about city couple Joan and Bruce attempting to adapt to country life.
-It aired on the Blue Network weekday mornings from October 6, 1941 to October 28, 1942.
+It aired on the Blue Network weekday mornings from October 6, 1941, to October 28, 1942.
 Knight took the role of a shopkeeper on the program.

 During World War II, Knight was the national production manager for ABC.
 He was a contributor to Woman's Day and other magazines.
 In the early 1950s, he wrote for Bob Elliott and Ray Goulding's Bob and Ray show.
 In 1953, he died on his birthday, February 12.
 In 1954, Bob Elliott married Knight's widow, Lee (they had three children together, including Chris Elliott), creating a comedic lineage that spans across three centuries and four generations, from Raymond Knight and Bob Elliott to Chris Elliott and his daughter, Abby Elliott.

 Raymond Knight's star on the Hollywood Walk of Fame is located at 6130 Hollywood Boulevard.